Recovery tool, one that works

 Over the years, we have tried and tested many recovery tool, rehabilitation tools and methods – foam rollers, tennis/hockey/cricket balls, stretching, ultrasound, etc, etc. Whether we wanted to use them for general maintenance or had been recommended them by physios for a specific reason, we have used a few different tools!

-Both Martin and I have both come to settle on the same tool for pretty much all needs.
-We use it regularly to “service” our body and have recommended it to our athletes.
-It is a tool used in the strength world but hasn’t yet reached the endurance sports world.
+We use it regularly, as part of our daily routine, to “service” our body and have recommended it to our athletes.
+It is a tool used in the strength world but hasn’t yet reached the endurance sports.

-These bands are great to use after strength sessions – after pull sets in the pool, post stomping on the bike or following a hill rep running session.
-Making it part of your cool down increases the chance of beating the DOMs!
+These bands are great to use after strength sessions – after paddle sets in the pool, post stomping on the bike or following a hill rep running session.
+By adding the floss band to your daily routine, wrapping your limbs after training but while you work / cook / relax is going to increases the chance of beating the DOMs!

 How this recovery tool works

-For maximum advances, the band should be wrapped over a muscle or joint and then mobility movements performed (light stretching or simple movement patterns).
-The compression and movement combined work to encourage the tissues to shorten and lengthen – which massages the fibers through pressure.
+For maximum advances, the band should be wrapped over a muscle or joint and then simple movement patterns performed – walking, air-squats, arm extensions, etc. The compression and movement combined work to encourage the tissues to shorten and lengthen – which massages the fibers due to the pressure of the band against them.

 But, the real benefits happen AFTER removing the band.

-The band needs to be wrapped tight and remains on the targeted area for 2-3 minutes.
+The band needs to be wrapped tight and kept on the targeted area for 2-3 minutes.
 During this time, the compression effectively starves the area of blood and oxygen.
-Upon removal, the area receives a rush of oxygenated blood which promotes recovery and removes waste build up and damaged tissue.
+Upon removal, the area receives a rush of oxygenated blood, which promotes recovery and removes waste build up and damaged tissue.

 How to use a Voodoo Floss Band